UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/devs.md

 ## Notebooks are a source of test (edge) cases!
 Creating tests for edge cases can be challenging.
 Our notebooks - designed to reproduce results from scientific literature - naturally provide tests cases!
-This include:
+This includes:
 - regression tests ensuring new components do not alter previous results;
-- evaluation of different parameterizations or simulation settings against reference values from literature.
+- evaluation of different parameterization or simulation settings against reference values from literature.

 For these purposes, we present a function from **`open-atmos-jupyter-utils`** used in Jupyter-notebooks testing.
 [![link to GitHub](https://img.shields.io/static/v1?label=open-atmos-jupyter-utils%20on&logo=github&color=87ce3e&message=GitHub)](https://github.com/open-atmos/jupyter-utils)